domvm/domvm/README.md

 Usage: `el("div", {_key: "...", _hooks: {...}}, "Hello")`

-- will/didInsert (initial insert)
+- will/didInsert(newNode) - initial insert
-- will/didRecycle (reuse & patch)
+- will/didRecycle(oldNode, newNode) - reuse & patch
-- will/didReinsert (detach & move)
+- will/didReinsert(newNode) - detach & move
-- will/didRemove
+- will/didRemove(oldNode)

 While not required, it is strongly advised that your hook-handling vnodes are [uniquely keyed](#keys--dom-recycling) as shown above, to ensure deterministic DOM recycling and hook invocation.